shakes76/PatternFlow/recognition/ZheGong-Unet/README.md

 The data downloaded from <https://cloudstor.aarnet.edu.au/sender/download.php?token=f0d763f9-d847-4150-847c-e0ec92d38cc5&files_ids=10200257> contains two files, Input data and ground truth data.
 I split them into training set, validation set and test set with a ratio of 7:2:1.

 After processing the data, we can display the image in the data set.
-Following are the images from training dataset:
+Following are the images from training dataset(input and ground truth respectively):

 ![Architecture](png/img4.png)